 ACADEMIC INDICATORS MEASURE(S) DESCRIPTION Aids in Meaningful Differentiation of Schools: Academic achievement has been the historical method for differentiation of schools.
 In the past, academic achievement was the only indicator used to meaningfully differentiate schools in Illinois.
 ISBE will continue to convene a TAC to make amendments as additional data is available.
 Please Section 4.1(F) for a simulation of all indicators used in the meaningful differentiation of schools.
 60 ACADEMIC PROGRESS Student Growth Percentile (SGP) Description: ISBE uses a cohort referenced SGP proposes to utilize linear regression (i.e., current test scores are regressed on last year's test scores) to compute student academic growth in grades 3-8, at the final recommendation of the TAC.
-Beginning in 2022, Illinois will calculate both a cohort-referenced and a baseline-referenced SGP that baselines off of 2019 results.
-If, for a majority of students, the cohort-referenced SGP calculation is higher than the baseline-referenced SGP, only the cohort-referenced data set will be used to calculate the growth indicator.
-However, if, for a majority of students, the baseline-referenced SGP calculation is higher than the cohort-referenced SGP, only the baseline-referenced set of data will be used. in concert with the recommendation from IBAMC.
+Beginning in 2022, Illinois will calculate both a cohort referenced and a baseline referenced SGP that baselines off of 2019 results and will use the higher of the two when calculating a school's mean student growth percentile. in concert with the recommendation from IBAMC.
 ISBE will concurrently run simulations of additional growth models as data becomes more stable with additional years of administration.
 If simulations show a more valid and reliable growth metric for purposes of meaningful differentiation, they will be considered by staff and stakeholders for utilization moving forward.
-Research: Illinois utilized the following resources on the appropriateness of various growth models for the purposes of accountability: The Practitioner's Guide to Growth Models 61 and Pathways to New Accountability Through the Every Student Succeeds Act 62 .
-These resources are grounded in research 63 and evaluation 64 on past implementation of growth models as a part of accountability under NCLB.
+Research: Illinois utilized the following resources on the appropriateness of various growth models for the purposes of accountability: The Practitioner's Guide to Growth Models61 and Pathways to New Accountability Through the Every Student Succeeds Act62.
+These resources are grounded in research63 and evaluation64 on past implementation of growth models as a part of accountability under NCLB.
 Aids in Meaningful Differentiation of Schools: ISBE will continue to convene a TAC to make amendments as additional data is available.
-Please Section 4.1(F) for a simulation of all indicators used in the meaningful differentiation of schools.
+Please Section 4.1(F) for a simulation of all